Valkyrie (film): Plot

-On July 20 Stauffenberg returns to the Wolf's Lair.
-Due to the warm weather, the conference is being held in an open-window summer barrack, minimizing their bomb's potential effectiveness.
-Stauffenberg places the briefcase containing the bomb close to Hitler before leaving.
-Officer Heinz Brandt moves the case behind a table leg, inadvertently shielding Hitler.
-When the bomb explodes, Stauffenberg is certain that Hitler is dead and flees, bluffing his way past checkpoints and returning to Berlin.
+Stauffenberg returns to the Wolf's Lair on 20 July.
+Due to the warm weather, the conference is moved to an open-windowed summer barrack.
+Stauffenberg places a briefcase containing the bomb close to Hitler before leaving.
+Colonel Heinz Brandt moves the case behind a table leg.
+When the bomb explodes, Stauffenberg flees to Berlin, certain that Hitler is dead, not realizing the table leg shielded Hitler and the open conference room dispersed the blast.

-Olbricht refuses to mobilize the Reserve Army without confirmation that Hitler is dead; but Colonel von Quirnheim, one of the plotters, forges his signature and issues the orders.
-With Valkyrie underway, the plotters order the arrest of Nazi party leaders and SS officers, convincing lower officers that the Party and the SS are staging a coup, and soldiers begin to take control of the ministries.
-Rumors surface that Hitler survived the blast, but Stauffenberg dismisses them as SS propaganda.
-Having learned from Field Marshal Wilhelm Keitel that Hitler is still alive, Fromm refuses to join the plotters, resulting in them detaining him.
-They also detain General Joachim von Kortzfleisch after he refuses to take part in the operation and tries to disrupt the plot by reminding the conspirators and workers of their oath of loyalty to Hitler.
+Olbricht refuses to mobilise the Reserve Army without confirmation of Hitler's death but Colonel Albrecht Mertz von Quirnheim forges his authorization and initiates Valkyrie.
+The plotters order the arrest of Nazi Party leaders and SS officers, convincing lower officers that the Party and the SS are staging a coup, and soldiers begin to take control of the ministries.
+Rumors that Hitler survived the blast are dismissed by Stauffenberg as SS propaganda.
+Knowing Hitler is still alive, Fromm and General Joachim von Kortzfleisch refuse to join the plotters and are arrested.

-Major Otto Ernst Remer of the Reserve Army prepares to arrest Joseph Goebbels, but he stops when Goebbels connects him by phone to Hitler.
-Recognizing the voice on the other end, Remer realizes that the Reserve Army has been duped.
-Soon, SS officers are released, and the plotters are besieged inside the Bendlerblock.
-The headquarters staff flee, but the resistance leaders are arrested.
-Attempting to save himself, Fromm convenes an impromptu court martial, during which he places Beck under arrest, and sentences von Quirnheim, Olbricht, von Haeften, and Stauffenberg to death by firing squad, although Beck is given a pistol and commits suicide.
-Tresckow kills himself in a forest by holding a grenade to his throat; Witzleben and Goerdeler are sentenced in show trials and hanged with wire, before the same fate awaits Fromm.
-This would be the last of the 15 known attempts on Hitler's life before his own suicide.
+Major Otto Ernst Remer of the Berlin Guard Battalion attempts to arrest Joseph Goebbels, who connects him by telephone to Hitler.
+Remer is convinced the Reserve Army has been duped and arrests the plotters inside the Bendlerblock.

+To save himself, Fromm convenes an impromptu court-martial, permits Beck to commit suicide and condemns von Quirnheim, Olbricht, Werner von Haeften, and Stauffenberg to immediately face firing squad.
+Tresckow kills himself in a forest with a grenade; Witzleben, Goerdeler and eventually Fromm are hanged after show trials.
+This was the last of the 15 known attempts on Hitler's life before his own suicide.
+The film ends with a quotation from the German Resistance Memorial Center commemorating Stauffenberg and the other conspirators.